CSCfi/csc-user-guide/CONTRIBUTING.md

 ## Making changes

 The csc-user-guide repository uses the 'master' as the default branch.
-When you have cloned the repository, this branch is what you see.
-If you are unsure which branch you are in, you can run `git branch`.
-The active branch can be changed with the `git checkout` command.
+You can make changes in web gui or on command line.

+Overview:
+ - Create your own branch from master (or work in an already existing branch, if agreed)
+ - Create / bring there the content you want to work with.
+Pay attention to file naming!
+ - Make sure the data is 100% correct (no Taito or other old references, language is correct, commands work, style is same as in other articles)
+ - When creating new article, add it also to the mkdocs.yml navigation OR in the index.md file in that folder (in case of FAQs or softwares (=apps) for example)
+ - Make a pull request for your work to be added to Master
+    - You can also aim it at someone specifically (recommended)
+    - Pull requests which do not meet the requirements will not be accepted.
+Note that you can keep committing to a pull request after it has been submitted.
+    - Write meaningful pull request messages, so it is easier for reviewers to do their job.
+    - Communicate!
+Use "WIP" (=Work In Progress) in your pull request title, if you don't wish the branch to be merged to master (i.e. you want to continue working with it).
+    - Look at the test results of your PR: if they are red, check what's wrong and commit to the PR directly to fix it
+ - Once PR has been accepted, remove the temporary branch

+Reviewer: If you get a request to review a pull request, follow the link, edit the pages as needed (perhaps via the Web GUI), and click "comment" not "close" if you're happy with the content.
+Anyone can be a reviewer.
+Pull requests can be accepted only by a smaller group of people.

 ## Making changes directly to 'master'

-This is not recommended.
+This is not recommended, and master branch is protected.

 ## Making changes using pull requests in the web GUI

 In the master branch, navigate to the page you want to edit, click the pen-logo at the top right and once ready, at the bottom choose "Create new branch from this commit and start a pull request".
+If you wish to edit already existing branch, first change to the correct branch in the "branch" button on upper left, next to the path to the file.

 ## Making changes using pull requests on the command line